Kirchberg/corporative-chat/README.md

 # About project

-This project was made for BMSTU because of my studies at the University in the direction of applied Informatics.
+This project was made for BMSTU because of my studies at the University in the direction of computer science.
 * Idea: Make a corporate chat for University employees so that they can contact students during their studies.

 To run it you need to have a Ruby and Ruby on Rails.